LZH-YS1998/STHSL/README.md

 Spatial-Temporal Hypergraph Self-Supervised Learning for Crime Prediction (STHSL) is a spatio-temporal prediction networks.
 By adding self-supervised learning methods as auxiliary tasks, STHSL can tackle the label scarcity issue in crime prediction.

 # Structure
-* Datasets: including NYC and CHI datasets used in our experiments, which are released by and available at [STSHN](https://github.com/akaxlh/ST-SHN).
+* Datasets: including NYC and CHI datasets used in our experiments, which are released by and available at [STSHN](https://github.com/akaxlh/ST-SHN)
-* Save: model save path，for testing.
+* Save: model save path，for testing
 * model: model of STHSL
 * others: files required for model training